Presumptive-Presumptuous | Commonly Confused Words

 etymology

-• Use the tive in presumptive for conditions or situations, tuous in presumptuous for attitudes.
+• Remember the tive in presumptive focuses on likelihood or expectation, while the tuous in presumptuous suggests audacity.

 © 2025 Lithium Lab Pte Ltd